Modern triangle geometry: Triangle cubics

 Cubic curves arise naturally in the study of triangles.
 For example, the locus of a point P in the plane of the reference triangle ABC such that, if the reflections of P in the sidelines of triangle ABC are Pa, Pb, Pc, then the lines APa, BPb and CPc are concurrent is a cubic curve named Neuberg cubic.
-It is the first cubic listed in Bernard Gilbert's Catalogue of Triangle Cubics.
+It is the first cubic listed in Bernard Gibert's Catalogue of Triangle Cubics.
 This Catalogue lists more than 1200 triangle cubics with information on each curve such as the barycentric equation of the curve, triangle centers which lie on the curve, locus properties of the curve and references to literature on the curve.

 Computers in triangle geometry

 The entry of computers had a deciding influence on the course of development in the interest in triangle geometry witnessed during the closing years of the twentieth century and the early years of the current century.
 Some of the ways in which the computers had influenced this course have been delineated by Philip Davis.
 Computers have been used to generate new results in triangle geometry.
-A survey article published in 2015 gives an account of some of the important new results discovered by the computer programme "Dircoverer".
+A survey article published in 2015 gives an account of some of the important new results discovered by the computer programme "Discoverer".
 The following sample of theorems gives a flavor of the new results discovered by Discoverer.